zowe/docs-site/docs/user-guide/generate-certificates.md

 >> Certificate is generated in keyring successfully.

 -------------------------------------------------------------------------------
->> Update certificate configuration to ./zowe.yaml
+>> Update certificate configuration to <path-to-your-zowe-configuration-yaml>
 >> Zowe configuration is updated successfully.

 #>